SPA SEO: A Practical Guide to Getting Indexed

 SPAs often use a single URL for different sections or views within the application.
 This can confuse search engines, making it difficult for them to understand your site structure and potentially leading to duplicate content issues.
 Imagine a library with only one address for every book—finding a specific title would be impossible.
 Similarly, search engines need unique URLs to understand and index the different sections of your SPA.
 Instead of relying on hash-based URLs (#), use the History API to create clean, distinct URLs for each view.
 This helps search engines understand and index each section as a separate page, improving your site’s visibility.

-Using SSR and Pre-rendering for SPA SEO
+How SSR and Pre-rendering Improve SPA SEO

 Dealing with single-page application SEO can feel like walking a tightrope.
 You want the snappy user experience SPAs offer, but you also need search engines to understand your content.
 This is where server-side rendering (SSR) and pre-rendering come in.
 They bridge the gap between dynamic content and search engine crawlers, ensuring your SPA gets the visibility it deserves.